julianchurchill/text-adventure/README.md

   - Explorer (has gone to every location)
   - Pathfinder (has gone through every exit)
   - Player of the Kazoo (completed a sub quest to create and play a kazoo at a childrens party)
-- [FEATURE] New item action - add to inventory.
-This stops the model content having to leave items on the floor that the character would usually have picked up without an action.
-  - Make sure this will be backwards compatible with current behaviour - save files will have 'pick up' actions for items that will now be automatically picked up.
-So the original extra 'pick up' must be harmless and just fail silently since the user already has the item in their inventory.
 - [UI] Parchment background extras
   - Action buttons should have a complimentary colour to the parchment.
   - Scroll bar images need to compliment the parchment background...